Andrew Mellon: Later days

-Family
+Personal life

 In the early 1880s, Mellon had a serious relationship with Fannie Larimer Jones, but he broke off the relationship after learning that she was suffering from tuberculosis.
 After this experience, Mellon refrained from courting women for several years.
 In 1898, while traveling with Frick and Frick's wife to Europe, Mellon met Nora McMullen, a nineteen-year-old Englishwoman of Ulster Scots ancestry.
-Mellon visited McMullen's home of Hertford Castle in 1898 and 1899, and, after a period of courtship, Nora married Mellon in 1900.
+Mellon visited McMullen's home of Hertford Castle in 1898 and 1899, and, after a period of courtship, the couple married in 1900.
 Nora gave birth to a daughter, Ailsa, in 1901.
 Nora disliked living in Pittsburgh, and she was unhappy in her marriage.
 By the end of 1903, she had begun an affair with Alfred George Curphey, who would also later be involved with the wife of George Vivian, 4th Baron Vivian.
 Mellon and Nora eventually reconciled, and in 1907 she gave birth to a son, Paul.
 The reconciliation proved short-lived, as Nora took up with Curphey again in 1908 and requested a divorce the following year.
 To avoid a public scandal, Andrew reluctantly agreed to a separation in 1909.
 Seeking to hold divorce proceedings privately before a judge rather than publicly before a jury, in 1911 Mellon convinced the Pennsylvania legislature to amend a law that had required a jury trial in divorce proceedings.
 In response, Nora attacked Mellon in the press, and the divorce proceedings were widely covered by the media.
+Nora went so far to contest the divorce that she made an appeal to King George of England and parliament.
 In 1912, Mellon and Nora finally agreed on a divorce settlement, largely on Mellon's terms.

 Mellon did not remarry.
 Nora lived in Pittsburgh for several years before eventually settling in the Hudson Valley, and the two children alternated living with either parent.
 In 1923, Nora married Harvey Arthur Lee, a British-born antiques dealer 14 years her junior.
 Two years after the Lees' divorce in 1928, Nora Lee resumed the surname Mellon, at the request of her son, Paul.
 In the 1920s, while Mellon served as Secretary of the Treasury, Ailsa was courted by several influential men, including Otto Christian Archibald von Bismarck, Robert Horne, and Gelasio Caetani.
 In 1926, in the "greatest society event that the nation's capital had witnessed" since before World War I, Ailsa married David K. E. Bruce, son of Democratic Senator William Cabell Bruce of Maryland.
 After attending Yale University and the University of Cambridge, Paul briefly worked at Mellon National Bank.
 He later settled in Virginia, becoming a well-known philanthropist.
 Mellon's nephew, Richard King Mellon, succeeded Andrew as the head of the Mellon financial empire.